juliaaano/juliaaano/_posts/2017/2017-02-07-building-this-blog.md

 ### Disqus

-After realizing the benefits of having a static website, I asked myself: how am I going to provide comments for the posts?
+After realising the benefits of having a static website, I asked myself: how am I going to provide comments for the posts?
 Here **[Disqus](https://disqus.com){:target="_blank"}** comes into play.
 Just like Google [Analytics](#analytics), you add a javascript to your html page and bam!
 It's there.

 ### Analytics